Paying Emergency Tax in Ireland?

 2. When is emergency taxation applied?

 Your employer is required to deduct tax on the emergency basis if they do not receive the sufficient information required for you to benefit from your full scope of tax credits.
 In order to avoid emergency taxation, your employer must receive an up-to-date Certificate of Tax Credits and Cut-Off Points.

 If you’re starting work for the first time, you will need to apply for a Certificate of Tax Credits and Standard Rate Cut-Off Point by completing Form 12A and provide your employer with your PPS number.

-3. Will revenue automatically apply my tax credits when requesting emergency tax back?
+3. Will revenue automatically apply my tax credits when claiming back emergency tax?

 Generally, the Revenue office only considers the most prevalent tax credits, namely PAYE and personal taxation credits.
 If you want to declare eligibility for more tax credits, you’ll either have to do the research yourself first to see which credits you are eligible for or consult a tax expert.

 To ensure that you don’t miss out, we’ve listed exactly what tax credits you can claim for in a this blog post.

-If you are unsure how to get claim tax back on expenses you have incurred, contact our team of tax experts at Irish Tax Rebates.
-We advise on tax relief applicable to your expenses and help you to get your money back in a matter of weeks.
+If you are unsure how to get claim back emergency tax, contact our team of tax experts at Irish Tax Rebates.
+We advise on tax relief applicable to your emergency tax payments and help you to get your money back.

 We have the highest average tax rebate in Ireland and the lowest fee; and if you aren’t owed any tax back, there is no fee applied.
 To get the ball rolling, you can fill out our 60-Second application form today.